Telecommuting (Remote Work)

 Reasonable Accommodations

-This policy does not apply to telecommuting remote work agreements that are part of a reasonable accommodation under the Americans with Disabilities Act of 1990 or a religious accommodation under Title VII of the Civil Rights Act of 1964.
-It also does not apply to remote work agreements that are part of an accommodation under the Fairness for Pregnant Workers Act, or that are created in connection with an employee’s FMLA or WFMLA leave, nor as part of a light duty return arrangement pursuant to a Worker’s Compensation claim.
+The System policy does not apply to telecommuting remote work agreements that are part of a reasonable accommodation under the Americans with Disabilities Act of 1990 or a religious accommodation under Title VII of the Civil Rights Act of 1964.
+It also does not apply to remote work agreements that are part of accommodation under the Fairness for Pregnant Workers Act, or that are created in connection with an employee's FMLA or WFMLA leave, nor as part of a light duty return arrangement pursuant to a Worker's Compensation claim.

 Related Documents